shareloqs/MPSDynamics/docs/src/user-guide.md

 The HDF5 format is natively supported across many platforms and languages (e.g. `Python`, or `Mathematica`).

-For the data to be saved to a file after a run, the keyword argument `save=true` needs to be usedin `runsim`.
+For the data to be saved to a file after a run, the keyword argument `save=true` needs to be used in `runsim`.

 The directory where the data should be saved can be chosen by setting a path with the `savedir` keyword argument.